News

 Sophie Taeuber-Arp

-During WWI, Switzerland, who had remained neutral, became home to an international crowd of refugee artists who rejected convention and were also anti-bourgeois which many had felt had caused the problems leading to war.
+During WWI, Switzerland, who had remained neutral, became home to a diaspora of artists who rejected convention and were also anti-bourgeois which many had felt had caused the problems leading to war.
 In 1940, the Taeuber-Arps fled to south France and lived In exile with with Sonia Delaunay, Alberto Magnelli and others, then returning to Zurich in 1942 with hopes to emigrate to the USA.
 The following year, Taeuber-Arp’s life was cut short, when after missing a train, she stayed overnight in her friend Max Bill’s house, and was discovered the next morning poisoned by carbon monoxide, due to a faulty wood-burning stove..

 Her work was influential to the growth of the Feminist movement in the 1960s, and in 1995, the Swiss government redesigned their 50 Swiss franc note with a portrait of Sophie Taeuber-Arp.